Vaibhav-Ghiye/ApexaiQ-Internship/Week 1/Day 2/Assignment.md

-# 💻 Session-2 by Aditya Sir
+# Session by Aditya Sir

 ---